ucsb-cs148/s21/_lectures/lect07.md

 ```
 git push --force origin thAddMenuItem
 ```
-# Creating a Pull Request
+## Creating a Pull Request

-When you create a pull request, you have to select a *base* branch and a *compare* branch.
+When you create a pull request, which you can easily do through the github web interface, you have to select a *base* branch and a *compare* branch.

 * The "base" branch is typically `master`; it's where the "old code" lives
 * The "compare" branch is typically your feature branch; it's where the "new code" lives.